 Creative inspiration for Teachers, Parents and Pupils

-As part of a ‘culture in quarantine’ initiative, Mine2Minds Education has produced a Banners and Beyond – Activity pack so that school pupils and students can design banners that reflect current events, their local community and wider themes.
+We’ve produced a downloadable worksheet so that school pupils and students can design banners that reflect current events, the local community and wider themes.
 We hope a new generation of artists will share their banner artwork with us.

 Amos, D. and Fillingham, P. – ‘A History of Coal Mining in Ten Objects’, Thinkamigo Editions, 2013.